cwarden45/DTC_Scripts/Dante_Labs/README.md

  **So, I am not actually suggesting others purchase any of these reports, if they already have a 23andMe or similar report.**  In general, my opinion is that this is either the type of re-analysis that would be provided for free, or where the evidence and or level of risk may or may not be high.

+By eye, these are the differerences that I can find between the 23andMe and AncestryDNA uploaded files:

+**1) Nutrigenomics & Lifestyle:** *Predisposition to the deficiency of pantothenic acid (page 3)*: 23andMe upload says "People with your genetic profile are likely to have a predisposition for pantothenic acid deficiency." while AncestryDNA upload says "People with your genetic profile are likely to have regular pantothenic acid levels.".
+I believe this is due to a difference in the genotype for the [rs13141016](https://www.ncbi.nlm.nih.gov/snp/rs13141016) variant in the IGFBP7 gene (GG for 23andMe on page 38; AA for Ancestry DNA on page 36)

+There may exist issues, but this is what I could fine.
+When the uploaded .vcf report is complete, then I can add that for 1 report.

  I was also a little concerned that the link to upload my "Wellness & Lifestyle" 23andMe data actually said "AncestryDNA: Fitness (Kit ID: TPD16382842155959)" as well as "Upload Your Genetic Data from 23andMe".
 However, the report I recieved was in fact different than the other reports (so, I would consider this a minor typo.)